abdulmelikbekmez/rrt-visualization/README.md

 # About

 Its pygame based rrt search algorithm visualization tool.
-To start with just pick 2 random point watch the beauty.
+To start with just pick 2 random point and watch the beauty.
 To reset just press "r" button.

+# Prerequests

+- python version 3.10 and higher

 # Install
 ```python